openai/code-align-evals-data/README.md

 - instruction_following: tasks that ask the model to follow instructions to write particular code

 - invalid_use: Eval tasks testing misuse.
-The model should refuse to generate code for these use cases
+The model should refuse to generate code for these use cases.

 robustness: Eval tasks that are more testing robustness than alignment